Content warning – The first paragraph of this piece describes the murder of George Floyd by Minneapolis police.

 One of our first assignments in the course was to read sections of the highly celebrated book A Different Mirror by Ronald Takaki (1993) and write a reflection about it.
 In A Different Mirror, Takaki offers a narrative account of different ethnoracial groups’ experiences in what is now the United States.
 The book is mostly focused on the time period following European explorers’ and settlers’ arrival on the continent.
 While constructing his historical account, Takaki provides the reader snippets of primary historical texts such as song lyrics and newspaper articles to help illustrate the painful experiences of oppressed groups and the inhumane motivations of their oppressors.
 Like many ethnic studies scholars, Takaki does not aim to “prove” that racism exists; rather, he aims to help his readers understand, as Mills might put it, “the legacy of the past [which] continues to handicap people of color”.
 Takaki’s book would have been excellent reading for me, a young white man oblivious to my white ignorance.
 Clearly, my ethnic studies professor knew this.

 After engaging superficially with Takaki’s book, I dismissed it as “not rigorous”.
 In particular, I criticized Takaki’s book for having failed to “prove” the existence of racism.
-It had not yet occurred to me, although it undoubtedly had occurred to my professor, that the only reason I thought racism needed to be “proven” to exist was because I was a young white man who was ignorant to the things that Black, indigenous, and other people of color already know.
+It had not yet occurred to me, although it undoubtedly had occurred to my professor, that the only reason I thought racism needed to be “proven” to exist was because I was a young white man who was ignorant of the things that Black, indigenous, and other people of color already know.

 Instead of reflecting on why I thought I knew better than Ronald Takaki and my ethnic studies professor, I headed to the library and found some experimental psychological research on implicit bias that better conformed to what I believed constituted “proof” of racism.
 For my assignment, rather than engaging with the ideas in A Different Mirror, as the class had been assigned, I wrote an essay about how the experimental studies I found at the library provide “better proof” of the presence of racism in U.S. society than A Different Mirror.